rocky-linux/documentation/docs/guides/web/php.md

 #### Static or dynamic configuration

-The processes of php-fpm can be managed statically or dynamically
+The processes of php-fpm can be managed statically or dynamically.

 In static mode, the number of child processes is set by the value of `pm.max_children`;